omeka/Documentation/source/Tutorials/understandingOmeka_Record_AbstractRecord.rst

 configured database prefix.
 This is the preferred way to get the table name when needed for SQL queries (like a ``CREATE TABLE`` query).

 To create the tables in the database table for a plugin, use the :doc:`install hook </Reference/hooks/install>`.
-The table must contain a column for each public property of the model, as well as an auto-incrementing ``id`` column as the primary key.
+The table must contain a column for each public property of the model, as well as an auto-incrementing ``id`` column, usually as the primary key.
 For example, this code in a plugin would create a table for the above model:

 .. code-block:: php